-- The only other really attractive alternate solution to the hierarchy problem that provides a self-contained ultraviolet complete framework is to allow extra dimensions. - One particular implementation is the Randall Sundrum model in which there is a warped 5th dimension.
+• Aside from SUSY, the only other really attractive alternate solution to the hierarchy problem that provides a self-contained ultraviolet complete framework is to allow extra dimensions.

+One particular implementation is the Randall Sundrum model in which there is a warped 5th dimension.